3 people are still missing from deadly July 4 floods in Texas county, down from nearly 100

-KERRVILLE, Texas — (AP) — Officials in a Texas hill country community pummeled by deadly flooding July 4 said Saturday that just three people remain missing, down from nearly 100, after people who had previously been reported missing have since been accounted for.
+KERRVILLE, Texas — (AP) — Just three people remain missing — down from nearly 100 at last count — since the Texas Hill Country was pounded by massive flooding on July 4, officials said Saturday.

-The reduction in the number of people on the missing list came as the search for victims entered its third week.
-It was a significant drop from the more than 160 people officials previously said were unaccounted for in Kerr County alone.
+Officials praised rescuers for the sharp reduction in the number of people on the missing list: Just days after the catastrophic flooding, more than 160 people were said to be unaccounted for in Kerr County alone.

 The death toll in Kerr County, 107, held steady for much of this week even as the intensive search continued.